vitaly-t/connection-string/README.md

 ### `static parseHost(host) => {name,port,isIPv6} | null`

-If you use an external list of default hosts, you may need to parse them separately, using this method, so they can be passed in as correct defaults.
+If you use an external list of default hosts, you may need to parse them separately, using this method, so they can be passed in as valid objects.

 ```js
 const h = ConnectionString.parseHost('[abcd::]:111');